 With Caller ID spoofing, spammers falsify the information displayed on a Caller ID to disguise their identity and get consumers to answer the phone.
 They may even use a number that looks like it’s from a local area code, which is known as Neighbor Spoofing.
 Neighbor spoofing can make calls appear to be from a local business, doctor’s office, or someone the consumer knows.
 Spoofing can be nearly impossible to track, because most calls are placed from international locations.
 Millions of calls in a matter of minutes.
 And if a consumer tries to call back the phone number that called them, it will most likely be a disconnected number.

 Spoofed calls easily outwit the Do Not Call List and the TCPA regulations.

-Spam call blocker apps are the most likely solution to stop your spam call problem.
+Spam call blocker apps are the most effective solution to stop your spam call problem.
 Permanently.
 That’s because spam call blocker apps utilize the advanced technology required to immediately stop spam calls from ever ringing to your smartphone.

 The Federal Trade Commission recommends spam call blocker apps because they:

-We recommend RoboKiller as the ultimate spam-blocking solution, because other well-known solutions are inferior.
+We recommend Robokiller as the ultimate spam-blocking solution, because other well-known solutions are inferior.
 They weren’t explicitly designed to stop the 5 billion illegal spam calls that are made to the United States each month.

 Here’s a short explanation of why the three alternative spam call remedies are ineffective.

-Won’t stop neighbor spoofing, or the practice of hiding your caller ID, which makes it look like a call is coming from a phone number in your area.
+...won’t stop neighbor spoofing, or the practice of hiding your caller ID, which makes it look like a call is coming from a phone number in your area.

-Will only stop legitimate companies from calling you, not seedy phone scammers who already know they are breaking the law.
+...will only stop legitimate companies from calling you, not seedy phone scammers who already know they are breaking the law.

-Won’t identify the caller, because their caller ID is likely spoofed.
+...won’t identify the caller, because their caller ID is likely spoofed.
 Further, it won’t prevent the spammer from calling you again.

-Americans can rely on RoboKiller to stop the spam for good.
-RoboKiller uses FTC-award-winning, machine-learning and audio algorithms to go beyond the Caller ID and beyond the Do Not Call List.
-With RoboKiller, you know who is calling you, and you know whether it’s a legitimate phone call.
+Americans can rely on Robokiller to stop the spam for good.
+Robokiller uses FTC-award-winning, machine-learning and audio algorithms to go beyond the Caller ID and beyond the Do Not Call List.
+With Robokiller, you know who is calling you, and you know whether it’s a legitimate phone call.
 You know you are safe from the ongoing onslaught of spam calls.

-With RoboKiller, the most common improvements we see for our users are:
+With Robokiller, the most common improvements we see for our users are: